 - Take a photo of the QR code.

-- Triple check the amount and BTC address given by Papaya Anchor.
+- Triple check the amount and BTC address given by StellarX.

 Grab a cup of coffee and wait for the bitcoin network to confirm your transaction.
 It can take upwards of 30 mins (or longer) depending how busy the network is.
-After the bitcoin transaction is confirmed, Papaya Anchor will credit your Stellar account with BTC.
+After the bitcoin transaction is confirmed, your chosen BTC anchor will credit your Stellar account with BTC.

 Convert Bitcoins to Lumens